-Today’s question comes from Adele H. who asks, “I’m interested in copywriting, but I’m sure my job history and education are exactly perfect for it.
+Today’s question comes from Adele H. who asks, “I’m interested in copywriting, but I’m not sure my job history and education are exactly perfect for it.
 What kind of background do I need to get into copywriting?”

 I’m going to approach this question two ways.
 First, let’s go over the education/experience/backgrounds that are common in copywriters and copywriting—but not completely necessary: